setayesh-ghamat/JobFinder/README.md

                                              Job Finder

-                         Your one-stop platform for finding jobs and hiring talent.
+                         Your one-stop platform for finding jobs and hiring talent!

 About
 Job Finder is a modern web application designed to bridge the gap between job seekers and employers.
 Whether you're a professional looking for your next big opportunity or a company seeking the best talent, Job Finder has you covered.